-The dogs most commonly used for meat in South Korea are known as nureongi or yellow dogs.
-Though not officially recognized as a breed by any international body, the nureongi are characterized as being short-haired, mid-sized, and sporting yellow fur.
-These dogs are not commonly kept as pets in South Korea.
-Other breeds, including purebred animals, can also be found offered for consumption less often.
+Nureongi, or yellow dogs, are most often raised and slaughtered for meat in South Korea.
+Though not officially recognized as a breed by any international body, the nureongi are characterized as short-haired, mid-sized and sporting yellow fur.

 Is It Legal to Use Dogs for Meat in South Korea?

-What Is the Current Situation of Dog Meat in South Korea?
+What Is the Current Situation with Dog Meat in South Korea?

 Will Dog Meat Restaurants Become a Thing of the Past?

 The declining popularity of dog meat and increasing criticism from the public contributed to the launch of a task force by South Korea to evaluate banning the consumption of dog meat in late 2021.
-This is a promising step toward a future for South Korea without restaurants that serve dog meat.
+This is a promising step toward a future for a South Korea without restaurants serving dog meat.

 Consider Adopting a Dog

-Following the closure of dog meat producers in South Korea, many of the dogs are rehomed to South Koreans, but others find their way back to other countries.
-When deciding whether or not to open your home to one of these dogs it is important to consider several factors.
+Following the closure of dog meat producers in South Korea, some of the dogs are rehomed to South Koreans, while others find their way back to other countries.
+When deciding whether or not to open your home to one of these dogs, it is important to consider several factors.

 Dogs from meat farms have difficult pasts that can result in behavior that is inconsistent with potential adoptees’ expectations.
-Ensuring that you have enough time and resources to help them overcome their experiences and any resulting anxiety or lack of training will reduce the stress for both you and your new family member.
+Ensuring that you have enough time and resources to help them overcome their experiences — and any resulting trauma or lack of training — will reduce the stress for both you and your new family member.